About Form Views

 Form View Rules

 You can add powerful workflows to your forms with different form rules.
-There are four different types of form rules: submit rules, display rules, email rules, and record rules.
+There are four different types of form rules: submit rules, display rules, email rules, and record actions.

 formviews23